Rhimeth/COSC-612-Project/README.md

 A project built by Towson University students for their Software Engineering class (COSC 612)

 - !!! must put in the .env file for root in order to use POSTGRES on railway and LLM API
+- ctrl + shift + F for process.env.OPENAI_API_KEY
+- Replace with string that is in the .env file
+- ctrl + shift + F for DATABASE_URL_CLOUD
+- Replace with string that is in the .env file

 Front End
 - Has it's own development server using Vite